We will not willfully disclose any individually identifiable information about you to any outside source without your express consent.

 We also collect information about aggregate site usage.
 Statistics that we gather about unique visits, repeat visits and page views are all based on IP address, not on your individual activities.

-When you donate to the Partnership online you submit confidential credit card information, contact information, and acknowledge whether you would like to be contacted by the Partnership via email in the future.
+When you donate to the Partnership for Drug-Free Kids online you submit confidential credit card information, contact information, and acknowledge whether you would like to be contacted by the Partnership for Drug-Free Kids via email in the future.
 We recognize the importance of respecting the integrity of this material and limit access only to personnel authorized to process your request.

-Online donors are also offered the option of choosing to let the Partnership contact them via email in the future.
+Online donors are also offered the option of choosing to let the Partnership for Drug-Free Kids contact them via email in the future.

 Registrant and Donor Database

-Registration and donor data is maintained in a highly secure environment by our vendor, Kintera, Inc. Kintera provides technology services to many non-profit organizations and is considered a market leader in this sector.
-The Partnership uses Kintera’s services to maintain our registrant (member) donor and email newsletter database.
-We use Kintera because of their commitment to the highest levels of security and confidentiality in dealing with our registrant and donor data.
-The web servers, databases and associated equipment are in guarded and secured commercial co-location facilities.
-Kintera does not retain, share, store or use personally identifiable information for any secondary purposes.
+Registration and donor data is maintained in a highly secure environment by Stripe, Stripe provides technology services to many non-profit organizations and is considered a market leader in this sector. the Partnership for Drug-Free Kids uses Stripe’s services to maintain our registrant (member) donor, story submissions and Mailchimp for email newsletter database.
+We use Stripe because of their commitment to the highest levels of security and confidentiality in dealing with our registrant and donor data.
+Stripedoes not retain, share, store or use personally identifiable information for any secondary purposes.

 Choice/Opt-Out, Correcting/Updating Information

-If you would like to request access to review, update, change or delete your “Time to get Help” profile information you have supplied, you may do so by logging in at at www.drugfree.org/timetogethelp or by sending an email to webmaster [at] drugfree [dot] org.
+If you would like to request access to review, update, change or delete your profile information you have supplied, you may do so by sending an email to email@example.com.

 You can send mail to the following postal address: